bdelacretaz/docker-sling-cluster/README.md

 docker-sling-cluster
 ====================

+_Note that I have not touched this prototype since October 2014, it might need some adjustments to run in a recent Docker environment. https://docs.docker.com/compose/ now replaces Fig, for example_.

 Experimental Sling/Oak cluster running on Docker.
 My main goal so far is to create elastic Sling clusters in a simple way, as a playground for making Sling more operations-friendly.